Logo Voyage

 Geography

 Kerala is wedged between the Western Ghats on the eastern side and the Arabian Sea on the west, thus having a wide range of topography from high altitude mountains to golden beaches, and is criss-crossed by 44 rivers.
-The tributaries, unique backwaters, lagoons and numerous small islands provide many scenic attractions for visitors.
+The tributaries, unique backwaters, lagoons and numerous small islands provide scenic attractions.

 History

 However, the Kingdoms of Tiruvithamkoor (Travancore) and Kochi (Cochin) enjoyed some autonomy under the British.
-After Indian independence, the kingdoms chose to accede into the Indian Union, and were later merged into a single State of Travancore-Cochin.
-With the linguistic reorganisation of States, the Malayalam-speaking regions of Malabar and Travancore-Cochin were integrated into the State of Kerala on November 1st 1956.
+After Indian independence, the kingdoms chose to accede into the Indian Union, and were later merged into the State of Travancore-Cochin.
+With the linguistic reorganisation of states, the Malayalam-speaking regions of Malabar and Travancore-Cochin were integrated into the State of Kerala on November 1, 1956.
 This realised a united Kerala, a dream held since the partition of the ancient Kerala Empire of Cheras in the eighth century.
 Today, people in Kerala live a largely traditional lifestyle, and much of the rich culture and heritage of the region is well-preserved.

 Kerala also played host to the first Jewish, Christian and Muslim communities of India.
 While the Jewish population declined following the establishment of Israel, Kerala still has a synagogue in Kochi.
 Kerala is known for its secularism and peaceful co-existence and brotherhood of the three major religions - Hinduism, Islam and Christianity.